 As Vice President, Client Solutions at Nielsen Travel, Transportation and Movies, Pamela is responsible for managing all aspects of day-to-day business with key clients in the automotive and travel sectors.
 Before assuming her present role, she held various positions at Chrysler Group LLC, focusing on marketing and communications.
 Prior to joining Chrysler, Pamela was employed by Ford Motor Company.
 Pamela is a member and past president of the Automotive Women’s Alliance Foundation, which provides scholarships to young women seeking careers in the automotive industry.
 Her passions include animal welfare, and she has been honored for her contributions to the Detroit chapter of the Literacy Volunteers of America.
 Pamela was born in Dayton, Ohio.
 She received both her BS and MBA in Marketing from Miami University in Oxford, Ohio, which is also where she met her husband Bryon.
 Pamela and Bryon are outdoors enthusiasts who enjoy boating and winter sports.

 Mary Pat is a graduate of Michigan State University and T. M. Cooley Law School.
 She has been a member of the law firm of Charfoos and Christensen, P.C., for over 28 years and a member of the Inns of Court.
 Presently, Mary Pat sits on the Cranbrook Schools Board of Governors.
 She is past chair of their Development Committee, overseeing all school fundraising efforts and the Cranbrook Horizons Upward Bound Development committee.
-Mary Pat is also a coach to middle school boys in track and cross country, a photographer and the vice president of Impact100 Oakland County.
+Mary Pat is also a coach to middle school boys in track and cross country, a photographer and the current president of Impact100 Oakland County.

 Danielle has 15 years experience in marketing communications, having worked in the finance, healthcare, technology and nonprofit industries.
 An avid supporter of environmental and social justice issues, she is an active volunteer with local and national environment, literacy and hunger organizations.
 Danielle holds an MBA from Wayne State University and a B.A. in Psychology from the University of Michigan.
 She lives in Birmingham with her husband and two children.